 Typical "goat path" from the ECG in S. Newark

-- Assess, formalize and convert all "goat path" connections into SUPs.
-These are commonly visible coming off existing SUPs, usually connecting to adjacent shopping centers and strip malls.
+- Assess, formalize and convert all "goat path" connections into MUPs.
+These are commonly visible coming off existing MUPs, usually connecting to adjacent shopping centers and strip malls.
 These occur when numerous people walk or bike across grass that eventually erodes and forms its own trail.
 These should be upgraded to pathways.

 Please advise how we may track our comments through the process, to verify if they are being considered for implementation or not.
 Thank you for listening.